nirgranthi/Conquerer_Ultimate/README.md

  * 🤖 Adaptive AI: Choose your challenge.
 Play on Easy for a chill expansion experience or switch to Impossible to face a ruthless, aggressive AI strategist.
  * 💥 Real-Time Collisions: Physics matters.
 Troops die instantly if they collide with enemy units mid-path.
 Path planning and timing are everything!
  * 📱 Cross-Platform: Fully optimized for both Desktop (Mouse) and Mobile (Touch).
 Play anywhere without lag.
  * ✨ Pure Warfare: A clean, distraction-free interface focused entirely on strategy.
-No ads, no clutter—just war.

 🎮 How to Play
  * Drag from your base to an enemy base to attack.